rendellc/Elevator-network-project/README.md

    - [Core Principles and Practices for Creating Lightweight Design](https://www.youtube.com/watch?v=3G-LO9T3D1M&t=4h31m25s) (video)
     - [Origins and pitfalls of the recursive mutex](http://zaval.org/resources/library/butenhof1.html).
 (TL;DR: Recursive mutexes are usually bad, because if you need one you're holding a lock for too long)

+## Evaluation
+The project give a maximum score of 25 points.
+Follow [this](https://github.com/TTK4145/Project/blob/master/EVALUATION.md#evaluation) link to see a detailed description of the evalation.

 ## Tips&Tricks
 - For a process to access the io card (elevator hw) on the real time lab the user running the process must be in the iocard group.
 To add user student to the iocard group run `sudo usermod -a -G iocard student`.